Joseph Cordeiro

 Joseph Marie Anthony Cordeiro (19 January 1918 – 11 February 1994) was a Catholic prelate who in 1973 became the first Pakistani cardinal.

 Early life

-Cordeiro was born to a Goan family.
+Cordeiro was born to a Goan family which hailed from the village of Salvador do Mundo in Goa.
 He was educated at St Patrick's High School, Karachi, the University of Bombay and Oxford University.
 He received his religious training at the Papal Seminary in Kandy, Sri Lanka, and was ordained a priest in Karachi, Pakistan on 24 August 1946.

 Career

 From 1946 to 1948, he did pastoral work in Hyderabad and Karachi.

 He then attended Oxford University, where he earned a Master of Arts degree.

 In 1950 he was appointed Vice Principal of St Patrick's High School, Karachi.
 From 1952 he served as principal of St Francis Grammar School in Quetta and as rector of the St. Pius X Minor Seminary in Quetta.
 On 7 May 1958, he was appointed Archbishop of Karachi, with his seat at Saint Patrick's Cathedral, Karachi.

 He attended the Second Vatican Council (1962–1965), the First Ordinary Assembly of the Synod of Bishops, Vatican City (1967), the First Extraordinary Assembly of the Synod of Bishops, Vatican City (1969) and the Second Ordinary Assembly of the Synod of Bishops, Vatican City (1971).
 He was elected a member of the Council of the General Secretariat of the Synod of Bishops (1971).

 He was the first Pakistani cardinal, a position elevated by Pope Paul VI (1973).
 He attended both papal conclaves in 1978, and was mentioned as papabile by Time Magazine after Pope John Paul I's death.

 He wrote a series of articles for the Archdiocesan weekly Christian Voice called "Lessons of a Lifetime", a reflection on his life experiences.

 From 1958 until his death, Cordeiro was president of the Catholic Bishops' Conference of Pakistan.

 He was also since 1972 the secretary of the Federation of Asian Bishops' Conferences.